Greenly History, Family Crest & Coats of Arms

 Greenly Spelling Variations

 Spelling variations of this family name include: Greenlees, Greenleaf, Greenleas, Greenles and others.

 Early Notables of the Greenly family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early Greenly Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Greenly Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

 Typical Greenly Emigration from the United Kingdom to North America